 7. Using store cupboard contents for gardening

-- Sprinkling coffee grounds around vegetables and roses will encourage earthworms, repel insects and provide nutrients.
+- Sprinkling coffee grounds around vegetables and roses will encourage earthworms, repel insects and provide nutrients

 - Tea leaves offer nitrogen and other nutrients to the soil, lower the pH and can be used in the compost, while a brew of weak tea can be used to water plants to deter pests and fungal diseases.

 - Homemade garlic, nettle, soap, tomato and basil sprays are effective against aphids, mites and thrips.
-For example, to make a garlic spray insect repellant, puree two garlic bulbs with 1 tablespoon of vegetable oil, let it sit overnight, strain, add one teaspoon of mild liquid soap and 1 litre of water to fill the spray container. remember though: the aim is not to kill off all the insects in your garden, but rather achieve a healthy ecosystem.
+To make a garlic spray insect repellant, puree two garlic bulbs with 1 tablespoon of vegetable oil, let it sit overnight, strain, add one teaspoon of mild liquid soap and 1 litre of water to fill the spray container. remember though: the aim is not to kill off all the insects in your garden, but rather achieve a healthy ecosystem.

 8. Regrow plants from scraps